manoss96/fluke/CONTRIBUTING.md

 Contributing to Fluke
 ============================

-No matter whether you wish to report a bug or propose a new feature, please raise a new issue by visiting the [Issues Page][issues-page].
+Whether you wish to report a bug or propose a new feature, please proceed by [raising an issue][raise-issue].

 Setting up a development environment
 -------------------------------------